mercure-imaging/mercure/docs/install.rst

 Installation
 ============

+.. important:: This documentation needs to be updated for the new version 0.2.
+The installation instructions may not work for version 0.2.

 It is recommended to install mercure on a Linux machine running Ubuntu Server 18.04 LTS 64bit (or newer).
 The installer for the Ubuntu operating system can be downloaded at https://ubuntu.com/download/server

 .. note:: mercure might run on other Linux flavors as well, but the installation instructions listed on this page will likely not be applicable without modification.